Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/Playbooks/CiscoUmbrella-BlockDomain/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel analytical rules should be configured to trigger an incident with malware URL.
-In the *Entity maping* section of the analytics rule creation workflow, user's email should be mapped to **Url** identitfier of the **URL** entity type.
+1. In Azure sentinel analytical rules should be configured to trigger an incident with malicious URL.
+In the *Entity maping* section of the analytics rule creation workflow, malicious URL should be mapped to **Url** identitfier of the **URL** entity type.
 Check the [documentation](https://docs.microsoft.com/en-us/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.